-Coach, I know its busy time but wanted to share something, maybe I do this every year, this all seems so familiar…
+Coach, I know its busy time or you but I wanted to share something.
+Maybe I do this every year, this all seems so familiar…

 I had an amazing dream last night involving Jackrabbit football.
-This happens much more infrequently now but seems to happen nearly every year during fall camp.
+This happens much more infrequently now but it seems to still happen every year during fall camp.

-Again, It’s dreamland, but the bus was a convertible and I was ripped up into the air and carried throughout the city faster than a movie in 10x speed.
+Again, It’s dreamland, so things are weird in aspects.
+The team bus was loaded up and I knew we were headed to a big game.
+I was ripped up into the air and carried throughout the city faster than a movie in 10x speed.
 All of Brooking was shown to me as if carried by an angel – the dorms, the stadium, 6th street, the house me and 6 other Jacks lived – whatever and wherever I wanted to see.
 Then across the plains I was swept – over Rivers, Lakes and the hills of northern South Dakota.

 I knew I was headed to Fargo.
 I whipped through the town, the old brick buildings, movie theater marquee, seeing all the gold and green (not happy about it but excited at the same time) and was magically parked standing directly in front of the stadium.